top of page

 Managing Equity Compensations: Tax and Risk Implications

 Lastly, managing equity compensation and the ensuing concentrated stock positions can be a burdensome task for employees.
 It can be both time consuming and emotionally draining.
-Behaviorally, it can be difficult for employees to make decisions around when to sell shares and diversify given belief in the company and the effects of behavioral biases such as the endowment effect, regret aversion, anchoring bias, and status quo bias.
-The best way to deal with making decisions is to develop a plan for the vesting and exercising of options and/or shares that revolves around a systematic process rather than a feel for how the company is doing or how the stock is valued/likely to perform.
-This can be done by considering one's overall asset allocation, tax situation, type of equity compensation, and unique financial goals.
+With multiple grants, strike prices, vesting schedules, and compensation types, equity awards can be difficult to keep track of.
+Figuring out which grants to exercise or which shares to sell requires a solid understanding of the many factors which we have already discussed.
+Behaviorally, it can be difficult for employees to make decisions around when to sell shares and diversify given their belief in the company's future and the effects of behavioral biases such as the endowment effect, regret aversion, anchoring bias, availability bias, and status quo bias.

 508-830-4778